 The mission is the reason behind the company’s existence.
 It’s the reason why you fight daily to make the company the best in your industry.
-When you bring value to the customers and provide solutions to their problems, you are then able to fulfil that mission.
+When you bring value to the customers and provide solutions to their problems, you are then able to fulfill that mission.

-Some of the best examples include companies like RyanAir, which allows travellers to go on trips to European destinations at affordable prices.
+Some of the best examples include companies like RyanAir, which allows travelers to go on trips to European destinations at affordable prices.
 Netflix lets its subscribers watch awesome shows and movies conveniently.
-And Slack provides an improved and streamlined internal corporate communication for companies.
+And Slack provides improved and streamlined internal corporate communication for companies.
 So, how about you?
 What’s your company’s mission?

 Knowing the company’s vision

 The vision of the company is whatever it is that it’s trying to achieve.
 What is an ideal world for you?
 The company’s vision is composed of ideas on how it wants to impact the world.
-For example, Facebook’s vision is to have an ultra-connected world where each person can communicate with other people at any part of the globe.
+For example, Facebook’s vision is to have an ultra-connected world where each person can communicate with other people in any part of the globe.

 Another example is IKEA with its vision of creating products that improve the daily lives of many people.
 Spotify wants to be a cultural platform where musicians can fully express their potential, and everyone can have an immersive artistic experience.

-The company’s vision is more powerful that its mission.
+The company’s vision is more powerful than its mission.
 A communications manager ought to know the vision of the company so that he or she will know how to reach it.
 Do you know the company’s vision, and are you working towards reaching it?